Property Law in Thailand: Legal Structures for Foreign Ownership, Control, and Long-Term Use

 Understanding Property Rights under Property Law in Thailand for Foreigners

 Thailand remains one of Southeast Asia’s most attractive destinations for foreign residents, retirees, and investors.
-However, when it comes to real estate, property law in Thailand draws clear lines between what foreigners may lawfully own and the rights they may hold.
+However, Thai property law clearly defines what foreigners may legally own and what rights they may hold in real estate.

-The basis of the law for non-Thais to own property is contained primarily in the Land Code Act B.E.
-2497 (1954), additionally sections (about property rights) in the Civil and Commercial Code, and a little-known provision of Condominium Act B.E.
+The basis of the law for non-Thais to own property appears primarily in the Land Code Act B.E.
+2497 (1954), along with sections (about property rights) in the Civil and Commercial Code, and a little-known provision of the Condominium Act B.E.
 2522 (1979).

 Get expert legal guidance.